sakai-mirror/course-management/readme.txt

 See xdocs/readme.txt for information on building and using this module.
-See license.txt for the license and copyright.